 SOC test scheduling is the procedure of deciding the test start time of every core so as to obtain a minimum test application time for the SOC under certain constraints, such as TAM width (i.e. the number of SOC pins), power dissipation during test, etc..
 Since test scheduling depends on the SOC TAM design and the core wrapper design, SOC test requires co-optimization of the TAM, the core wrapper design and the test schedule.
 Recently a number of works proposed solutions to this problem.
-In [3] Marinissen et. al. presented several methods to design TAMs.
-In [7, 8] Larsson and Peng considered cooptimization of SOC test time and the number of SOC pins under the assumption that a wrapper for each core is given.
-In [9], Chakrabarty developed an integer linear programming model for minimizing test application time by co-optimization of bandwidth distribution and test bus assignment.
-Huang et al. [10] formulated the cooptimization problem as a two-dimensional bin packing or rectangle packing problem and solved it by using a best-fit heuristic algorithm.
-In [16], a SOC test schedule representation called k-tuples was introduced and test scheduling was realized using a greedy algorithm.
-A similar test schedule representation known as sequence pair was used together with simulated annealing to solve the co-optimization problem [6].
-Other works, such as [11-15] have investigated the same problem using specialized heuristic procedures.
+Marinissen et al. presented several methods to design TAMs.
+Larsson and Peng considered co-optimization of SOC test time and the number of SOC pins under the assumption that a wrapper for each core is given.
+Chakrabarty 9 developed an integer linear programming model for minimizing test application time by co-optimization of bandwidth distribution and test bus assignment.
+Huang et al. 10 formulated the co-optimization problem as a rectangle packing problem and solved it by using a best-fit heuristic algorithm.
+To solve the cooptimization problem, a SOC test schedule representation called sequence pair was used together with simulated annealing or heuristics.
+6, 16 Other works 11-15 have investigated the same problem using specialized heuristic procedures.

-In [6] it was shown that test application time for benchmark SOCs using a simulated annealing algorithm were most often shorter than all earlier proposed heuristic solutions and also shorter than an ILP based procedure when the run time of the ILP procedure was limited (to several hours).
-The SOC schedules were represented in [6] by what are called sequence pair [19].
+It was shown that test application time for benchmark SOCs using a simulated annealing algorithm was most often shorter than all earlier proposed heuristic solutions and also shorter than an ILP based procedure when the run time of the ILP procedure was limited (to several hours).
+The SOC schedules were represented in the simulated annealing by what are called sequence pairs .

 In this paper, we introduce a simple and effective data structure called Dual Sequences (DS) to represent SOC test schedules and use this to obtain optimal SOC test schedules using simulated annealing.
-Experimental results show that test schedules obtained using DS with simulated annealing are as good as or better than those obtained using sequence pair [6] while the run time of the simulated annealing procedure is greatly reduced.
+Experimental results show that test schedules obtained using DS with simulated annealing are as good as or better than those obtained using sequence pairs while the run time of the simulated annealing procedure is greatly reduced.
 Another problem we consider is minimization of tester memory and tester channels, again using DS to represent test schedules together with simulated annealing.